kericson-utmartin-csci222/Fa21-HW00/README.md

 # Welcome to HW00! #
 For this homework assignment, we'll be working on getting you used to Git, Linux, and emacs (probably not in that order )
+Fun fact: if you edit the README.md file on your machine, you can "fill in" the checkboxes!

 - [X] Set up your GitHub account
 - [X] Accept the Classroom Assignment